 - Do NOT smoke and limit alcohol consumption.

 - Take an osteoporosis medication when it is right—and recommended—for you.

-- Talk to your primary care physician about your chance of developing osteoporosis and schedule a bone density test.
+- Talk to your primary care physician or bone heath & osteoporosis specialist about your chance of developing osteoporosis and schedule a bone density test.

 The risk of future breaks increases with each new fracture; therefore, it is vital you seek professional treatment as soon as possible.

 All patients admitted to Valley View Hospital’s Emergency Room due to a bone break or fracture are referred to the ValleyOrtho.